Sarah L. Tragesser

 Ph.D.
 Colorado State University, 2005

 Phone: (509) 372-7388

 - Psychology 350: Social Psychology

 - Psychology 401: Motivation

 - Personality Disorders

 Dr. Tragesser studies the associations between personality, personality disorders, and substance use.
 In particular, she focuses on Borderline Personality Disorder features of affective instability/negative affectivity and impulsivity, and how these relate to alcohol and prescription opioid abuse and dependence.
 Because Dr. Tragesser works from a dimensional perspective, her research includes the use of both community and college student samples, as well as the study of individuals in treatment for chronic pain or substance use disorders.
 Dr. Tragesser is also interested in other aspects of personality, including its role in interpersonal relationships and a range of impulsive behaviors.

-Dr. Tragesser will be recruiting a graduate student for Fall 2020 admission to the Clinical & Experimental Psychology PhD Programs.
+Dr. Tragesser plans to recruit a graduate student for Fall 2021 admission to the Clinical Psychology PhD Program.

 Tragesser, S. L., Jones, R., Robinson, R. J., Stutler, A., & Stewart, A. (2013) Borderline Personality Disorder features and risk for prescription opioid use disorders.
 Journal of Personality Disorders, 27(4), 427-441.

 Tomko, R. S., Brown, W. C., Tragesser, S. L., Wood, P. K., Mehl, M. R., & Trull, T. J. (in press).
 Social context of anger in Borderline Personality Disorder and Depressive Disorders: Findings from a naturalistic observation study.
 Journal of Personality Disorders.